 If you served in the military and you're buying a home in Florida, there's a loan program built specifically for you.
 The VA loan has been around since 1944, and it's still one of the most powerful financing options available.
 No down payment required.
 No private mortgage insurance.
 Competitive interest rates.
-And yet, a significant number of Florida veterans either don't know they qualify or assume the process is more complicated than it actually is.
+And yet a significant number of Florida veterans either don't know they qualify or assume the process is more complicated than it actually is.
+It's not.

 Who Qualifies for a VA Loan in Florida

 You'll need a Certificate of Eligibility (COE) to confirm eligibility before applying.
 Your lender can often pull this directly, so you typically don't need to track it down yourself.
 Beyond service requirements, standard credit and income guidelines apply, though VA loans are generally more flexible than conventional loans on both counts.
+Once you know you qualify, the next step is understanding what kind of commitment you're walking into.
+A good starting point is our guide to prequalification vs. preapproval vs. DU approval so you know exactly what each means before you make an offer.

 The Real Benefits of a VA Loan